SerRat44/RATmsigner/README.md

 This asynchronous function selects payment UTXOs from a given list of UTXOs.
 It takes in the following parameters:

-- utxos: An array of AddressTxsUtxo objects.
+- **utxos**: An array of AddressTxsUtxo objects.
 These represent the UTXOs to select from.
-- amount: A number representing the expected total output (excluding transaction fee).
+- **amount**: A number representing the expected total output (excluding transaction fee).
-- vinsLength: A number representing the length of the vins.
+- **vinsLength**: A number representing the length of the vins.
-- voutsLength: A number representing the length of the vouts.
+- **voutsLength**: A number representing the length of the vouts.
-- feeRateTier: A string representing the fee rate tier.
+- **feeRateTier**: A string representing the fee rate tier.
-- itemProvider: An instance of the ItemProvider interface.
+- **itemProvider**: An instance of the ItemProvider interface.
 This is used to get the item by output or by ID.

 The function returns a Promise that resolves to an array of utxo objects.
 The returned array includes the selected payment UTXOs.
 If the selected amount is less than the required amount, the function throws an InvalidArgumentError.